-Area of Law Protective Provisions for the Child Victims The Policy Point Victim restitution and civil remedies are authorized by law for minor victims of sex trafficking or CSEC.
+Area of Law Protective Provisions for the Child Victims The Policy Point Victim restitution and civil remedies for victims of domestic minor sex trafficking or commercial sexual exploitation of children (CSEC) are authorized by law.
 The Legislative Solution Sex trafficking is a multi-billion dollar industry.
-States must enact laws that permit victims of domestic minor sex trafficking to pursue civil remedies for the damages they have suffered as a result of the victimization.
-Restitution and civil remedies should include payment for medical and psychological treatment, lost income, attorney's fees and costs, and other damages.
-Restitution and civil remedies will serve to punish those persons who commercially sexually exploit children while providing much needed funding for victim services.
-The purpose of restitution and civil remedy laws is to make victims whole again and empower them with the private right to vindicate their civil rights and hold their traffickers directly accountable for their actions.
+States must enact laws that require restitution for the victim and permit victims of domestic minor sex trafficking to pursue civil remedies for the damages they have suffered as a result of the trafficking.
+Restitution should include payment for medical and psychological treatment, lost income, attorney's fees and costs, and other damages.
+Restitution and civil remedies will serve to punish those persons who commercially sexually exploit children and at the same time provide much needed funding for victim services.
+The purpose of these laws is to make the victims of the crime whole again and empower them with the private right to vindicate their civil rights and hold their traffickers directly accountable for their actions.